md8-habibullah/md8-habibullah/README.md

 * **🌐 Web Development**: Building fast, secure, and scalable web applications using modern technologies like HTML, CSS, JavaScript, and React.
 * **📱 Application Development**: Creating innovative mobile and desktop applications using Java, Kotlin, and Swift.
 * **🦾 Building Intelligent Bots**:  Developing interactive and helpful bots using Python to automate tasks and enhance user experiences.
-* **🔎 Always Learning!**: Currently focusing on mastering advanced ethical hacking techniques and building complex web applications.
+* **🔎 Always Learning!**: Currently mastering advanced ethical hacking techniques and building complex web applications.

 ### 💬 Ask me about